 You are 18 years of age or over and:

-* Eligibility period: Time spent on one of the above disability payments can count towards the 3-year eligibility period, provided there is no break, for example, 12 months on Illness Benefit followed immediately by 24 months on Jobseeker’s Allowance.
+* Eligibility period: Those getting JB or JA are allowed a maximum of 30 worked days in each of the 3 qualifying years before starting a CE scheme when assessing eligibility.
+Time spent on one of the above disability payments can count towards the 3-year eligibility period, provided there is no break, for example, 12 months on Illness Benefit followed immediately by 24 months on Jobseeker’s Allowance.
 Time spent on CE no longer counts towards continued time on CE for new participants who start on or after 8 October 2012.
 Generally, time spent on Tús, JobBridge, Back to Education Allowance or Springboard will not count towards the 3-year eligibility period.
-There are some exceptions and you can read more about these and the other eligibility requirements for the Part-time Job Option on welfare.ie.
+There are some exceptions and you can read more about these and the other eligibility requirements for the Part-time Job Option on welfare.

 If you are getting JB, JA or Farm Assist and qualify for CE, you may transfer your eligibility to your qualified adult.
 People who avail of this swap will not lose out on any allowances as they exchange circumstances with each other, meaning that the allowances the Community Employment applicant would have received are transferred to their qualified adult.
 It is important for the qualified adult to sign on for credits at the local social welfare office to protect any future pension entitlements.